-At PetRescue, our focus is on helping rescue groups and shelters find new homes for adoptable animals and educating the community about the benefits of responsible pet ownership.
+At PetRescue, our focus is on helping rescue groups, shelters and pounds find new homes for adoptable animals and educating the community about the benefits of responsible pet ownership.

 We don’t advertise private pet listings on the PetRescue website, but what you will find here is lots of good, honest advice to help you make the best decision for your pet when you’re considering rehoming options.

 First and foremost, remember that your pet depends entirely on you to do what's best for his future, even if you can't keep him anymore.

 Finding the right home for him will take time, effort and patience.
 It’s not going to be easy to make your pet stand out when there are hundreds of thousands of cute, smart and well-trained pets looking for a new home every year in Australia.
-But it’s worth the persistence when you consider that over 200,000 of these adoptable pets are killed every year because a home aren't be found for them.
+But it’s worth the persistence when you consider 56% of cats and 25% of dogs entering Australia's pounds are killed every year because homes aren't found for them.